lochness-labs/facebook-ingestion/README.md

 For example: substitute `example_enviroment.yaml` with `dev.yaml` for a development environment.

+## Trigger Schedule:

+By default, the glue job is triggered by the following rules:

+- Every 55 minutes, between 6 and 20, from Mondays to Fridays
+- At 10, on Saturdays and Sundays

 ---

 This is a project created by [Linkalab](https://linkalab.it) and Talent Garden [Talent Garden](https://talentgarden.org).